-And how to choose where is your coefficient of permeability should be there for different types of soils, and what is your range.
-Then related to coefficient of permeability, there are two additional things; permeability in vertical direction, permeability in lateral directions that also I have discussed.
+And I have discuss different examples and also there are different empirical relationship and co efficient of permeability for different sands and how to choose where is your coefficient of permeability should be there for different type of soils and what is your range.
+Then, related to coefficient of permeability there are two additional things permeability in vertical direction, permeability in lateral directions that also I have discuss.

-Then related to the coefficient of permeability, what are the different parts to be considered for irrigation projects; one is your pre pre construction, other is your during construction, third is your post constructions.
+Then related to the coefficient of permeability, what are the different parts to be consider for irrigation projects one is your preconstruction, other is your during construction, third is your post constructions.